-Knight books also suffer from the same illness as children’s books in general: lack of diversity.
-With the very small number of children’s books that feature people of color or other diversity, and many of them being (very needed) historical or “issue” books, there’s not much space left for books with diverse characters on topics that a lot of kids are interested in.
-This goes for knights as well as pirates, dinosaurs, dragons, fairies, magic, firefighting, princesses, and superheroes.
+Kids’ books about knights also suffer from the same illness as children’s books in general: lack of diversity.
+With the very small number of children’s books that feature people of color or other diversity, there’s not much space left for books with diverse characters with knights, pirates, dinosaurs, dragons, fairies, magic, firefighting, princesses, and superheroes.
 So far I have not found any knight books featuring people of color!
 Not even books I didn’t like.
-I realize the traditional knights, castles, and dragons come from a European historical background but I still wish there was more going on in this topic – especially since medieval Europe wasn’t all white, see art history site medievalpoc for inspiration!
+I realize the traditional knights, castles, and dragons come from a European historical background, but I still wish there was more going on in this topic.
+Especially since even medieval Europe wasn’t all white, see art history site medievalpoc for inspiration!

 With that caveat, here are my son’s favorite books about knights that I enjoyed as much as he did.
 Enjoy, and please leave any suggestions in the comments, especially for diversifying our reading list!